 - What is a designated responsible licensed producer (DRLP)?

-- What exactly does the responsible part make them responsible for?
+- What exactly does the responsible part of the acronym make them responsible for?

-Hopefully what we’re laying out here will give you some idea and clarify the duties of DRLPs and contextualize their relationship with the agency, but it’s worth noting that, as in all things insurance, these generalities have many variations at the state level.
-I.e., check the specific state regulations in your states of operation if you are looking for actionable guidance.
+Hopefully what we’re laying out here will give you some idea and clarify the duties of DRLPs and contextualize their relationship with the insurance agency, but it’s worth noting that, as in all things insurance, these generalities have many variations at the state level.
+So be sure to check the specific regulations in your states of operation if you are looking for actionable guidance.

-Most states require the agency to identify a designated responsible licensed producer, sometimes also referred to as a designated responsible person, but both terms refer to someone who is responsible for the agency’s compliance with the insurance laws, rules, and regulations in each respective state.
+Most states require the agency to identify a designated responsible licensed producer (DLRP), sometimes also referred to as a designated responsible person, but both terms refer to someone who is responsible for the agency’s compliance with the insurance laws, rules, and regulations in each respective state.

-This, of course, doesn’t absolve anyone upstream in the insurance distribution pipeline from their own due diligence regarding license compliance – the DRLP is representing the agency in this case, but any MGAs or carriers are still responsible for their appointments.
+This, of course, doesn’t absolve anyone upstream in the insurance distribution pipeline from their own due diligence regarding license compliance – the DRLP is representing the agency in this case, but any Managing General Agents (MGAs) or carriers are still responsible for their appointments.

 Some considerations before you just type a name on the DRLP line: